-Before developing the e-beam resist, one shall remove the metallisation layer.
-Aluminum etching is performed by dipping the chip in a solution of potassium hydroxyde (KOH) of 10 g/L in water during 30 seconds.
-It is then rinsed by dipping 3 seconds in water, then 3 seconds in IPA.
-The development itself begins right after : The chip is dipped during 45 seconds in a solution made of 1/4 methylisobutylketone (MIBK) and 3/4 IPA (in volume).
-Development is stopped by dipping in IPA during 15 seconds.
-The chip and the bilayer are dried by nitrogen blow first, then on a hotplate at 70°C during 1 minute.
-The resist mask is finally cleaned in a dioxygen plasma asher during 10 seconds, with a pressure of 0.2 hPa and an ionising power of 75 W.
+Before developing the e-beam resist, the metallization layer must be removed.
+Aluminum etching is performed by dipping the chip in a 10 g/l potassium hydroxyde (KOH) solution in water for 30 seconds.
+It is then rinsed by for 3 seconds in water, followed by 3 seconds in IPA.
+The development itself begins immediately after : The chip is immersed for 45 seconds in a solution made of 1/4 methyl isobutyl ketone (MIBK) and 3/4 IPA (by volume).
+Development is stopped by dipping in IPA for 15 seconds.
+The chip and the bilayer are dried first with a stream of nitrogen, then on a hotplate at 70°C for 1 minute.
+Finally, the resist mask is cleaned in an oxygen plasma asher for 10 seconds, at a pressure of 0.2 hPa and an ionizing power of 75 W.